v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 ## Cover grammars

 In this episode, we take a deeper look into *cover grammars*.
-They are a way to specify grammar rules for syntactic constructs where we don't know what we're looking at until we've seen the complete construct.
+They are a way to specify grammar rules for syntactic constructs which look ambiguous at first.

 Again, we'll skip the subscripts for `[In, Yield, Await]` for brevity, as they aren't important for this blog post.
 See [part 3](/blog/understanding-ecmascript-part-3) for an explanation of their meaning and usage.

 ## Parenthesized expression or an arrow parameter list?

-Typically, parsers decide which grammar production to follow based on finite lookahead.
+Typically, parsers decide which grammar production to follow based on finite lookahead (a fixed amount of following tokens).

 For example:
 ```javascript